 I was filled with doom and gloom and despair until I got an offer very late in the process from a smaller big law firm I applied to outside of my law school’s OCI process.
 (I went 0 for 9 or 10 in official OCI callbacks.)

-Up until I got an offer, I had been going to talk to various career counselors in my school’s career office to talk things out, cry, whatever and had felt humiliated every time I walked in there.
+Up until I got an offer, I had been going to talk to various career counselors in my school’s career office to talk things out, cry, whatever, and had felt humiliated every time I walked in there.
 You had to walk up stairs in the library to get to the career office in my school and I always imagined that people stared at me as I made that walk, judging me for not having a job, and thinking that I was inadequate.
-I learned later that all of this crazy.
-No one judged.
+I learned later that all of this was insane No one judged.
 No one cared.
 No one noticed.
 People were too busy thinking about their own job searches and lives to care what I was doing and there was nothing embarrassing about seeking help.

 With all of that worry and stress I had put myself through, when I finally started at the firm my 2L summer, I realized it was not for me.
 I knew almost immediately that the firm pace of life was not for me and started pursuing other career paths right away.